hamidghaedi/Methylation_Analysis/README.md

 # Methylation Analysis
 Comprehensive tutorial for differential methylation analysis, differential variability analysis and integrative analysis.
 The code and approaches that I share here are those I am using to analyze TCGA methylation data.
+At the bottom of the page you can find references used to make this tutorial..

 The three main analysis on methylation data, are covered: